-The Walla Walla Valley was carefully selected as the location for Maison Bleue to position it amongst high quality vineyards and grape sources.
+The Walla Walla Valley AVA and The Rocks District of Milton-Freewater AVA were selected as the locations for Maison Bleue to position it amongst high quality vineyards and grape sources.
 The vineyards we’ve selected practice responsible viticulture, ranging from organic to sustainable management.
 Our style of winemaking focuses on the distinction of these sites as well as achieving true varietal characteristics.

 French for "The Foothills," Les Collines sits at the base of the Blue Mountains with an upper elevation of 1,380 feet.
 The two distinct soil types for this vineyard are a combination of Athena and Walla Walla silt loam.
 Block 46, our source for Syrah, is located at the upper elevation and is predominately composed of Athena series.
 It consists of deep, well drained soils that formed in loess mixed with volcanic ash.
-Les Collines Vineyard is sustainably farmed, Salmon Safe and LIVE certified.
-Salmon Safe and LIVE are partners dedicated to restoring and maintaining healthy watersheds.
-LIVE provides third-party sustainable certification through the European organization IOBC (International Organization of Biological Control).
-LIVE (Low Input Viticulture Enology) is a non profit organization providing education and certification for vineyards using international standards of sustainable viticulture practices in wine grape production.
-A cool climate vineyard that shows a Burgundian side to Syrah with a fine line between power and elegance.
-Violets, lavender, black licorice, pine tar and morel mushrooms combine with dense, blue fruit flavors.
+Les Collines Vineyard is sustainably farmed, Salmon-Safe and LIVE certified.
+Syrah from Les Collines Vineyard was used in our 2017 Voyageur Syrah.